AMythicDev/minus/CONTRIBUTING.md

 - `perf` - Performance improvements
 - `refactor` - Changes that don't fix bugs or add features but improves the overall quality of code base.
    You can use this for commits that fix cargo/clippy warnings
+- `release` - Used to mark commits that make a new commit on crates.io
 - `test`: Commits that touch examples/unit tests/doc tests.

 ### Scopes